dh-notes/vim-article/main.md

 doing the same in Vim's Insert mode.
 But exit to Normal mode and you are now able to delete the word under your cursor by typing `daw` in succession.
 The keys `daw` stand for "delete a word."
 Here's where things get neat.
-What do you think `das` does?
+What do you think `d3w` does?
+This stands for "delete three words."
+What about `das`?
 In Normal mode, the incantation `das` stands for "delete a sentence."
-In either case, the delete command will delete around your cursor position. `daw` and `das` delete the current word and the current sentence, respectively (even when your cursor is located mid-word or mid-sentence).
+In either case, the delete command will delete around your cursor position. `daw` and `das` delete the current word and the current sentence, respectively (even when your cursor is located mid-word or mid-sentence). `ci)` stands for "change inside parentheses," and it automatically deletes all text inside parentheses, and puts you in insert mode so that you can type replacement text.

 The small effect of modes and text awareness is the ease with which you can begin to memorize text manipulation shortcuts.
 Vim wants to keep your fingers